RepakaRamateja/Log-File-Processing-Data-Pipeline/README.md

 </br>

-Given the two web server log dataset available for download from http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html , we must make analysis, event processing, and data retrieval of log data for varying kind possible.
+  Download web server log dataset available from http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html, we must make analysis, event processing, and data retrieval of log data for varying kind possible.

 Data from the log must be available either using low-latency querying tool or real-time event reporting and analysis.